liangpatrick/ImageScraper/README.md

 >`mvn clean test package jetty:run`

 You should see a line at the bottom that says "Started Jetty Server".
 Now, if you enter `localhost:8080` into your browser, you should see the `index.html` welcome page!
 If all has gone well to this point, you're ready to begin!

-## Submission
-When you are finished working on the project, before zipping up and emailing back your submission, **PLEASE RUN ONE LAST `mvn clean` COMMAND TO REMOVE ANY UNNECESSARY FILES FROM YOUR SUBMISSION**.
-Please also make sure to add the URLs you used to test your project to the `test-links.txt` file.
-After doing these things, you may zip up the root directory (`imagefinder`) and email it back to us.

-## Final Notes
-- If you feel you need more time to work, you are free to ask for it.
-- If you are having any trouble, especially with the setup, please reach out and we will try to answer as soon as we can.
-- The ideas listed above on how to expand the project are great starting points, but feel free to add in your own ideas as well.
-- Try to follow some good-practice principles when working on your code, such as meaningful and clean variable/method names and other good coding practices.
-- The code we have provided is to allow you to hit the ground running.
-You are free to use whatever web service you would like (as long as you use Java 8 and it is runnable from the command line).
-- We look forward to seeing what you can do, so good luck and have fun 😊